GSA/digitalgov.gov/content/resources/an-introduction-to-working-with-social-media-influencers.md

 ---
 date: 2024-02-02 13:12:00 -0500
 source: ""
-title: An introduction to working with social media influencers
+title: "An introduction to working with social media influencers"
-deck: How to create and manage a social media influencer program
+deck: "How to create and manage a social media influencer program"
-summary: Learn how to partner with Social Media Influencers from design to implementations as well as how to measure an influencer program.
+summary: "Learn how to partner with Social Media Influencers from design to implementations as well as how to measure an influencer program."

 # See all topics at https://digital.gov/topics
 topics:
   - social-media

 slug: an-introduction-to-working-with-social-media-influencers

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1

 ---

 ## What is an influencer program?